Moisés Caicedo: 2024–25 season

 On 22 August 2024, Caicedo captained Chelsea for the first time against Servette during the 2024–25 UEFA Conference League play-off round.
 On 3 November 2024, he netted his first goal of the season with a volley from the edge of the 18-yard box in a 1–1 draw in an away match against Manchester United.
 On 28 May 2025, he scored a stoppage-time goal in a 4–1 victory over Real Betis in the 2025 UEFA Conference League final.
 Following the conclusion of the 2024–25 season, Caicedo would be rewarded for his extraordinary performances with the Chelsea Player of the Season award.
 He was the only Chelsea player in the current squad to have started all 38 Premier League fixtures across the season.

 2025–26 season

 On 22 August 2025, Caicedo made his 100th appearance for Chelsea, scoring in a 5–1 victory over rivals West Ham United.
+Later that year, on 22 October, he scored his first UEFA Champions League goal in a 5–1 victory over Ajax.
+On 17 April 2026, Caicedo signed a two-year contract extension with Chelsea, keeping him at the club until 2033.